 Democracy which thrives on the will of the greater collective resulting in a government of the people by the people and for the people is virtually non existent in every state of the Nigerian federation

 State Police will be abused by crooked governors – just as the federal regime has done with insanely corrupt Nigeria Police “Force”

 by Chin Ce

-It perplexes analysts of the polity why the federal government and national assembly are adamant against the reformation of Nigeria Police with the urgency deserving of civilised society.
-The constitution writers in their military mindset has it enshrined as Police Force – a coercive instrument only subservient to the Army, Navy and Air forces, all scions of the West African Frontier Force, which the colonial British, through Major Lugard of damnable memory, used to subjugate the large part of northern and southern Nigeria.
-Since then the venal reputation of the police and military of Nigeria as the most corrupt and insanely brutal edifice of the colonial heritage has been acknowledged the world over.
+It perplexes many analysts of the polity why the federal government and national assembly are adamant against the reformation of Nigeria Police with the urgency deserving of civil society.
+The constitution writers in their kleptocratic mindset had it enshrined as “Police Force” – a coercive instrument only subservient to the Army, Navy and Air force, all scions of the West African Frontier Force, which the colonial British, through Major Lugard of damnable memory, used to subjugate the large part of Southern Nigeria.
+Ever since, the venal reputation of the police and military of Nigeria as the most corrupt and brutal edifices of their colonial heritage has been acknowledged the world over.

-So why does every sitting president of Nigeria along with the national assembly refuse to see to the dismantling of police mediocrity commanded by chronically debauched rank-and-file products of the system called inspectors general?
+So why does every sitting president of Nigeria along with the national assembly refuse to see to the dismantling of police mediocrity commanded by chronically debauched rank-and-file products of the system called Inspectors general?

 By way of restating the point, why are the so-called representatives of the people unwilling to unbundle the police and remove its control from the office of corrupted inspectors-general and a corrupt presidency who appoints him, and who couldn’t care less as long as the command rests under the beck and call of himself, his family and friends?